Federated Causal Discovery From Interventions: Federated Causal Discovery From Interventions

 where $\psi_{ij}^*$ is the aggregated belief and $\beta > 0$ is the temperature parameter of the softmax function.
 The rate parameter $\beta$ controls the sensitivity of the distribution of $\hat{r}_{ij}^k$ to the difference of the reliability scores calculated by different clients.
 This procedure has the following parameters: \begin{itemize} \item $m_{i}^k, \; \forall i \in \{i \mid X_i \in X^{k}_{\mathcal{I}}\}$, the initial mass of $C_k$.
-We set this parameter proportionate to the number of interventional samples for $X_i$ available in $D^k$. \item $\beta$, the softmax temperature, optimized by a grid search over a reasonable range. \end{itemize}
+We set this parameter proportionate to the number of interventional samples for $X_i$ available in $D^k$. \item $\beta$, the softmax temperature, optimized by a grid search over a computationally feasible set. \end{itemize}

 \Cref{alg:federated_setup_overview} presents \ours{} and our novel proximity-based aggregation.
 We conclude this section by providing a toy example to illustrate the proposed belief aggregation. \begin{example} Let's consider a 2-client setup. $C_1$ has interventional samples on $X_1$ (left), whereas $C_2$ holds interventional data on $X_3$ (right).
 We assume the clients have an equal number of samples, $m_1^1=m_2^3=1$, and $\beta = 2$ and $\psi_{ij}$ acquired from last aggregation are written on the edges.
-Edges with $\psi_{ij} < 0.5$ are omitted for simplicity of visualization.
+Edges with $\psi_{ij} < 0.5$ are omitted for simplicity.

 The flow of mass for $C_1$ and $C_2$ yields:

 Then, the final reliability score of $C_1$ and $C_2$ for $X_5 \to X_6$ is calculated by:

 \end{example}